jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 Also note how the ``tree_offset`` keyword is used to skip over the burn-in trees from the MCMC sample.

 If you want to iterate over trees in multiple sources, you can use the :func:`~dendropy.dataio.multi_tree_source_iter()`.
-This takes a list of file-like objects *or* a list of filepath strings as its first argument, and a format-specification string as its second argument.
+This takes a list of file-like objects *or* a list of filepath strings as its first argument, and a schema-specification string as its second argument.
 Again, other keyword arguments supported by the general :meth:`get_from_*()` and :meth:`read_from_*()` methods are also available.

 For example: